johnjackoleary/cfi-commonplace-book/Filed/Thunderstorm.md

 - [[Convective SIGMET]]s will be issued for expected thunderstorms

 # Details
-#todo :: expand on this to highlight dangers, formation, etc
+#todo :: expand on this to highlight dangers, formation, etc, maybe causes of lifting, space around them

 ![[Thunderstorm from 37,000 feet.jpeg]]
 ![[Thunderstorm Up and Downdrafts.jpeg]]